In this guide, we will explore the std::chrono::time_point in C++ along with an illustrative example.

 timesinceepoch:

-It provides the time interval measured from the beginning of the clock point.
+It offers the duration of time measured from the initial clock reference point.

 operator+= and operator-=: